B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 You can use the :doc:`UniprotFinder </user/modules/UniprotFinder>` module to annotate the loci in a schema created with chewBBACA.
-If you want to annotate an external schema, you can adapt it with the :doc:`PrepExternalSchema </user/modules/PrepExternalSchema>` followed by annotation with the :doc:`UniprotFinder </user/modules/UniprotFinder>` module.
+If you want to annotate an external schema, you can adapt it with the :doc:`PrepExternalSchema </user/modules/PrepExternalSchema>` module followed by annotation with the :doc:`UniprotFinder </user/modules/UniprotFinder>` module.

 Allele Analysis